Integrative Chronic Pain & Mind-Body Therapist

 Professional Background

-I earned my master’s degree in Marriage and Family Therapy from Edgewood College in Madison, Wisconsin in 2007.
+I earned my master’s degree in Marriage and Family Therapy from Edgewood College in Madison, Wisconsin, and have spent nearly two decades working with individuals navigating trauma, chronic stress, and systemic oppression.

-For nearly 15 years, I worked extensively with transgender and LGBTQIA+ individuals, supporting clients navigating identity development, trauma, minority stress, and systemic oppression.
-That work deeply shaped my understanding of how chronic stress and invalidation become embedded in the nervous system.
+For many years, I worked extensively with transgender and LGBTQIA+ individuals, supporting clients through identity development, trauma, and minority stress.
+That work deeply shaped my understanding of how chronic stress becomes embedded in the nervous system.

 I have advanced training in: